Book: J

 5. Parent/Legal Guardian Complaint Procedure

-A parent/legal guardian who has a complaint concerning the implementation of this policy/procedure must submit it in writing to the Superintendent/designee as soon as possible.
-The Superintendent/designee shall investigate the complaint and provide written findings to the parent/legal guardian within twenty (20) business days, if practicable.
+Superintendent/designee shall investigate the complaint and provide written findings to the parent/legal guardian within twenty (20) business days of receiving the complaint, if practicable.

 A parent/legal guardian who is dissatisfied with the result of the local complaint process may file a complaint with the Maine Department of Education.
 The Department of Education will review the results of the local complaint process and may initiate its own investigation at its sole discretion.
 The Department shall issue a written report with specific findings to the parent/legal guardian and the school unit within 60 calendar days of receiving the complaint.